technomancy/bussard/manual.md

 The currently active mode and its keymaps will dictate how your ship will react to keys on your helm keyboard.
-Once a mode is defined, you can add key bindings to it like so: `keymap.define("flight", "ctrl-p", function() ship.ui.paused = true end)`.
+Once a mode is defined, you can add key bindings to it like so: `keymap.define("flight", "ctrl-k", function() print(ship.status.dx, ship.status.dy) end)`.
 The first argument is the name of the mode you're adding the key binding to, the second argument is a string describing the key to bind, and the third argument is the function to call when the key is pressed.
-This function is passed a boolean indicating whether it is a repeated key or not.

-By default your ship has a "flight" mode active normally and a "console" mode active when the console is full-screen.
+By default your ship has a "flight" mode active normally and a "console" mode for entering code directly.
 There is also an "edit" mode where the editor key bindings are defined.
 The "ssh" mode is active when connecting to station or planet computers, and the "mail" mode is active when reading your messages.
 You can check the current mode with `ship:mode()`.

 See the `keycodes` manual page for a detailed listing of available key names.
 You can run `man("keycodes")` to view it.

 Take a look at the default config code that came with your ship for an example of how to create modes and bind new keys in them; it will come in very handy to add in new keys when operating your ship; in particular when you purchase an upgrade that adds new capabilities.
+You can also define new modes that are based on existing modes; see "src.ssh", which shows that the "ssh" mode has a parent mode of "console".

 ### Config Reset